 Families might, however, feel more at home at the Hotel Metropole, a resort and spa at the beginning of the seaside promenade.
 Rooms are spacious and inviting, with luxurious bedding, ensuite bathrooms, and free wifi.
 Some rooms have additional sofa beds for families.

 Portofino used to be a small fishing village.
 Now it’s a posh resort with expensive hotels, excellent restaurants, and boutiques with brands like Gucci, Dior and more.
 It’s a very picturesque village with colourful houses, a small harbour with fishing boats and yachts.
 After walking around the villages and eating a gelato take the road towards Castello Brown.
 There is an entrance fee to get inside but the view of Portofino from above is breathtaking.
-The only way to get to Portofino is by taking a bus or ferry from Santa Margherita or hike either by the coastal road or over the hills.
+The only way to get to Portofino from Santa Margherita is by driving, taking a bus or ferry or hike either by the coastal road or over the hills.

 Where to Stay in Portofino